Snince 2009, the number of remote employees who work remotely has increased by 159%, according to Global Workplace Analytics.

 This type of collaboration is highly suitable for companies with global workforces, however, any type of company can benefit from its use.

 Imagine that any of your employees can create an online workspace and invite relevant peers to participate in discussions, share information, view documents, and answer or ask questions.
-When necessary, you can easily add a member of another department, a partner, or vendor to the discussion or workspace.
+When necessary, human resources can easily add a member of another department, a partner, or vendor to the discussion or workspace.

 The sheer speed of solving problems or working on projects becomes an asset of your company because it encourages collaboration.

-Using an HR intranet can lead to dramatic improvements in the communication, efficiency, collaboration, and productivity within your company.
+Using an HR intranet can lead to dramatic improvements in the communication, efficiency, collaboration, and productivity within your company and human resources team.
 Give your employees integrated tools that fit with their online lifestyles, without compromising quality and still maintaining standard business practices and corporate guidelines.